kevinsea/Insight-Wiki-Stage/Insight-6.md

 Let me repeat here that I **don't** want this to turn into another way of writing SQL.
 I also don't want to rewrite Entity Framework.
 I just want to eliminate the repetitive SQL that you write.

 * JB: **IF** this can be done so that it works in all cases (i.e. if I have a pretty complex expression), then okay.
 Again, I'm not sure how much it will be used.
 I'd rather you expand times on the Insight Schema management for other databases instead of this.
 If I had an alternative to migrations for PG and mySql **AND** I could use Insight end-to-end, that'd be a pretty huge win for me.
+* CH: Expressions are less weird to write WHERE clauses.
+It would feel more natural to write it as `IList<Beer> beer = conn.SelectMany<Beer>().Where(b => b.Gravity > 1);` but that make is feel a lot like rewriting Entity Framework/Linq...
+Maybe expressions are a slippery slope.
+I can see the benefit of having simple WHERE clauses being represented in C#, I'm just not sure where the cut off point is where the WHERE clause is too complex and SQL should just be used.

 ## A Question ##